Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Step-by-Step Guide to Schedule CG

-1. Short-term capital gains on listed shares go in section "Short Term on Listed Securities where STT is paid"
+2. Firstly, the short-term capital gains obtained from selling the listed shares go under the section "Short Term on Listed Securities,, es where STT is paid.

-2. Long-term capital gains on listed shares go in section "Long Term Capital Gains - 112A" (for gains exceeding ₹1.25 lakh)
+3. Secondly, the long-term capital gains from listed shares that are over ₹1.25 lakh go in the section "Long Term Capital Gains - 112A".

-3. Long-term capital gains on unlisted shares go in section "Long Term Capital Gains - 112"
+4. Thirdly, the long-term capital gains on unlisted shares go in section "Long Term Capital Gains - 112".

 For each transaction, you need to provide: